Guess-timate Your Portion Size

 At the Chinese restaurant

 Steamed white rice is a perfect accompaniment to a Chinese meal.
-To determine a one-cup portion of rice, think of a small baseball
+To determine a one-cup portion of rice, think of a tennis ball

 At the fish restaurant